ionic-team/ionic-framework/core/src/components/datetime/readme.md

 With the `isDateEnabled` property, developers can customize the `ion-datetime` to disable a specific day, range of dates, weekends or any custom rule using an ISO 8601 date string.

 The `isDateEnabled` property accepts a function returning a boolean, indicating if a date is enabled.
 The function is called for each rendered calendar day, for the previous, current and next month.
-Custom implementations should be optimized for performance.
-This function is called often, so any extra logic should be avoided to reduce and prevent jank.
+Custom implementations should be optimized for performance to avoid jank.

 ```html
 <ion-datetime></ion-datetime>